-A madrigal, originally, was a secular unaccompanied vocal composition for two or eight voices (the commonest number being three to six).
+A madrigal, originally, was a secular unaccompanied vocal composition for two or eight voices (the commonest number being three to six) in a contrapuntal setting.
 Originating in late thirteenth-century Italy, it became popular in England in the late fifteenth and early sixteenth centuries.

 An air (or ayre) is a madrigal that can be performed by a solo voice with lute accompaniment, by solo voice accompanied by other instruments, or with all parts sung by voices with or without accompaniment.